briantanabe/project-log/projects/Sour Candy.md

 	7. Dehydrate corresponding zest and grind, then combine with 2:1 sugar to citric acid
 	8. Coat!

 Quick notes on the video: She was pressured for time to finish, so there were some problems!
-Every
+It seems the flavoring was too sour,

 ## Discussion
 **Binding**